ParK: Sound and Efficient Kernel Ridge Regression by Feature Space Partitions: Algorithm

 \subsection{ParK}

 We are now ready to present ParK.
-Let $(\phi(c_q))_{q=1}^Q$ with $c_q \in X$ be the centroids of the cells $(V_q)_{q=1}^Q$ selected greedily according to their Schur complement \cite{NEURIPS2018_dbbf603f}, we define the ParK estimator as
+Let $(\phi(c_q))_{q=1}^Q$ with $c_q \in X$ be the centroids of the cells $(V_q)_{q=1}^Q$ selected greedily according to \eqref{eq:greedy}.
+We define the ParK estimator as

 The algorithm to train the above estimator (see Algorithm~\ref{alg:Park-train}) consists of three main parts.
 The first one greedily identifies the representative points $(c_q)_{q=1}^Q$ such that $(\phi(c_q))_{q=1}^Q$ are the centroids of the cells; the second one identifies the subsets of points $X_q, Y_q$ associated to each cell; the third one uses the FALKON algorithm to solve the local minimization problem \eqref{eq:park_local_min_problem} for each $X_q, Y_q$ with $q \in [Q]$, thus deriving the $Q$ local estimators \eqref{eq:local_falkon_est}.
 At prediction time, the algorithm first identifies to which cell the test point belongs, and then proceeds using the local estimator of the selected cell to predict the output (see Algorithm~\ref{alg:Park-predict}).
+Note that the RKHS distances in llne 4 of Algorithm~\ref{alg:Park-train} and line 1 of Algorithm~\ref{alg:Park-predict}) are computed using the polarization identity \eqref{eq:rkhs-dist}.